pixlsus/website/src/drafts/pascal-calibrate/index.md

 ## Display Setup

 There are two main cases, there a laptop displays, which usually allow for little configuration, and regular desktop displays.
-For regular displays there are a few steps to prepare your display to be profiled, first you need to reset your display to it’s factory defaults.
-We leave the contrast at it’s default value.
+For regular displays there are a few steps to prepare your display to be profiled, first you need to reset your display to its factory defaults.
+We leave the contrast at its default value.
 If your display has a feature called dynamic contrast you need to disable it, this is _critical_, if you’re unlucky enough to have a display for which this cannot be disabled, then there is no use in proceeding any further.
 Then we set the color temperature setting to custom and set the R/G/B values to equal values (often 100/100/100 or 255/255/255).
-As for the brightness, set it to a level which is comfortable for prolonged viewing, typically this means reducing the brightness from it’s default setting, this will often be somewhere around 25-50 on a 0-100 scale.
-Laptops are a different story, often you’ll be fighting different lighting conditions, so you may want to consider profiling your laptop at it’s full brightness.
+As for the brightness, set it to a level which is comfortable for prolonged viewing, typically this means reducing the brightness from its default setting, this will often be somewhere around 25-50 on a 0-100 scale.
+Laptops are a different story, often you’ll be fighting different lighting conditions, so you may want to consider profiling your laptop at its full brightness.
 We’ll get back to the brightness setting later on.

-Before continuing any further, let the display settle for at least half an hour (as it’s color rendition may change while the backlight is warming up) and make sure the display doesn’t go into power saving mode during this time.
+Before continuing any further, let the display settle for at least half an hour (as its color rendition may change while the backlight is warming up) and make sure the display doesn’t go into power saving mode during this time.

 Another point worth considering is cleaning the display before starting the calibration and profiling process, do keep in mind that displays often have relatively fragile coatings, which may be deteriorated by traditional cleaning products, or easily scratched using regular cleaning cloths.
 There are specialist products [available](https://www.klearscreen.com/iKlear.aspx) for safely cleaning computer displays.